Nexosis/nexosis.github.io/_guides/SendingData.md

 ## Updating Data

-With a Named DataSet you are able to modify the DataSet with additional and/or updated data by issuing a `PUT` to the same DataSet name.
+You can modify the DataSet with additional and/or updated data by issuing a `PUT` to the same DataSet name.

 So, issuing a `PUT` to the same *sales* DataSet above like so